shuaitian/tjvm/README.md

 # tjvm
-a simple jvm for learning JVM principle
+a simple jvm using c++,for learning how jvm works